rpmcruz/machine-learning/README.md

 These are not "inventions", but merely implementations of algorithms in the literature that are either not implemented in Python, or of which I required my own implementation so that I could build upon them.

-The structure of the repository is currently structured as:
+The structure of the repository is currently structured in families:

+- ensemble
+- neuralnet
+- svm
+- quantile.

+Also we have utilities for:

 - preprocessing
-- classification
-- ranking
-- quantile
 - timeseries
-- scores
+- scoring metrics.

+Notice the structure is in families, not function such as classification or ranking.
+Inside neuralnet, you can find the different function implementations.
+The exception being quantile regressions with its own directory.

 A good amount of them were developed when writting:
 * R. Cruz, K. Fernandes, J. S. Cardoso, and J. F. P. Costa.
 [Tackling Class Imbalance with Ranking](http://vcmi.inescporto.pt/reproducible_research/ijcnn2016/ClassImbalance/).
 In International Joint Conference on Neural Networks (IJCNN).
 IEEE, 2016.
 They were written with the supervision of [Kelwin Fernandes](https://github.com/kelwinfc) and James S. Cardoso.